NeneWang/Concept-Logs/pages/Videogame Storytelling.md

 	- Better not have storytelling, or backgorund-like.
 Make it dumb Fumnmu. with some hidden Trailer and Backgrounds
 	- Anti Patterns:
 		- Genshin Impact - Breaks the immersion having characters.
 Makes no sense to have that many cut scenes to be honest
-		- Wow and Other MMORPGs
+		- Wow and Other MMORPGs such as Dragon Nest.
+(Breaks Immersion, is everyone on this epic )
 	- Good Examples
-		- Company
+		- Lethal Company
-		-
+		- Hell Divers
 		-
 		-